A transducer is defined as a device that receives energy from one system and transmits it to another, often in a different form.

 - Electrical amplification and attenuation can be easily done.

-- Mass-inertia effects are minimised.
+- Mass-inertia effects are minimized.

-- Effects of friction are minimised.
+- Effects of friction are minimized.

 - The output can be indicated and recorded remotely at a distance from the sensing medium.